 - X-Treme Art and Pottery: Take your art to the extreme as you create a variety of art projects using all sorts of techniques and “canvases”.
 Campers will paint and glaze a ceramic piece to take home with them at the end of the session.

 - Sports Spectacular: Every camper is an all-star in this action packed, game-oriented elective.
 Groups will participate in a variety of games and sports from a wide range of themes and styles including classic American sports, dodgeball games and international sports.

 - Culinary Creations: Try your hand at creating a culinary masterpiece.
 Add some special ingredients and enjoy the flavor of what could be the beginning of your new secret family recipe.

 Why LIT?
 Teens need to know that they are capable of making a positive difference in their world and Camp Sonshine offers this great program for teens to not only learn valuable lessons on leadership, but to put those lessons into practice in a safe, fun environment.
 Many teens have used this type of leadership experience to put on applications to such organizations as the National Honor Society and various college & scholarship applications.

-LIT Program Highlights (included in tuition):
+LIT Program Highlights (included in tuition)

-- Extended Camp Hours – as needed
+- Extended Camp Hours at No Charge (as needed)

 - Practical Leadership Skills Training

 - One-on-One Mentoring with Trusted Adult Role Models